-NEC3 contracts are underpinned by a philosophy that the contractor (in the ECC) should not lose out, nor benefit from a windfall, as a result of an event which occurs and is at the employer’s risk.
+NEC4 contracts are underpinned by a philosophy that the contractor (in the ECC) should not lose out, nor benefit from a windfall, as a result of an event which occurs and is at the client’s risk.
 Compensation events entitle a contractor to be compensated for any impact the event has on the prices, completion or key dates in the contract.

-The cost impact of a compensation event is based upon the effect the event has on the cost of work already done and the forecast cost of work not yet done at the time that the project manager instructed the contractor to submit a quotation for the compensation event.
+The cost impact of a compensation event is based upon the effect the event has on the cost of work already done and the forecast cost of work not yet done at the dividing date, which is often when the project manager instructed the change to the scope.

-This is when all work that the Works Information (in the ECC) states is to be completion by the Completion Date, including correcting any notified Defects.
+This is when all work that the scope (in the ECC) states is to be completion by the Completion Date, including correcting any notified Defects.

-This information needs to be completed as part of the necessary contract documents; in the ECC this contains details such as starting date/Completion Date/employer details/defects date and the like.
-It is in two parts; part one (provided by the employer) and part two (provided by the contractor).
+This information needs to be completed as part of the necessary contract documents; in the ECC this contains details such as starting date/Completion Date/client details/defects date and the like.
+It is in two parts; part one (provided by the client) and part two (provided by the contractor).

-Most NEC3 contracts have nine core clauses which follow the list below from the ECC:
+Most NEC4 contracts have nine core clauses which follow the list below from the ECC: